volkamerlab/teachopencadd/docs/index.rst

 License
 -------

-This work is licensed under the Attribution 4.0 International (CC BY 4.0).
+This work is licensed under the `Attribution 4.0 International (CC BY 4.0) <http://creativecommons.org/licenses/by/4.0/>`_.
-To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/.